 - Francis Charles Brading, aged 39, who settled in America from Lindfield, Eng, in 1906

-- Cyril Leonard Willmott Brading, aged 20, who emigrated to the United States from Croydon, England, in 1919
+- Cyril Leonard Willmott Brading, aged 20, who immigrated to the United States from Croydon, England, in 1919

-- Leonard H. Brading, aged 45, who emigrated to the United States from Croydon, England, in 1920
+- Leonard H. Brading, aged 45, who immigrated to the United States from Croydon, England, in 1920

 - Cicely M. Brading, aged 44, who landed in America from Croydon, England, in 1920

 - Phillip Brading, aged 35, who immigrated to America, in 1921